HAM41/LearningRules/README.md

 ```
 python3 fit.py --N=5000 --model-class='RVBF' --vector-alpha > output.log 2>&1
 ```
+The run time varies with recording length, but be within hours for typical recordings of >10,000 trials on academic clusters.
+To test execution on your machine, please see `demos/fit_demo.py`, which is a simpler fitting script on a randomly generated dataset.

-This implementation currently *does not* save parameters per say, since the parameter count is always small I've been working with output files.
+This implementation currently *does not* save parameters per say, since the parameter count is always small we've been working with output files.
 You have to keep track of the logging file where this information is printed, and have it retrieved by other files.

 ### Model postprocessing